Hi, How Can We Help You?

 • Restating and refiling previous years’ tax forms (e.g., Forms W-2 and 1099 for companies and Form 1040 for plan participants)

-The good news is, if the plan sponsor catches an error within two years of the error occurring, the IRS has a voluntary correction program that can help you avoid sizeable taxes and penalties, which are subject to the size of the company, the plan size, and whether the failure was willful or not in the the failure (if found by the IRS).
+The good news: if the plan sponsor catches an error within two years of it occurring, the IRS has a voluntary correction program that can help you avoid sizeable taxes and penalties.
+Relief is subject to the size of the company, the size of the plan, and whether the failure was willful (and whether it was found by the IRS rather than self-reported).

 ** This information is provided with the intent of educating the public.
-It is not intended to be all encompassing and may or may not apply to your specific plan.
-Please contact your accountant or attorney to see if this is applicable to you and your company.
+It is not intended to be all-encompassing and may or may not apply to your specific plan.
+Please contact your accountant or attorney to determine whether this is applicable to you and your company.